johanley/precision-timekeeping/README.md

 - some conversions are defined *by convention*, and can be taken to be "infinitely precise", so to speak
 - for the remaining conversions, the precision of the conversion varies

+Here, the goals are:
-Here, the goal is to **ensure timescale conversions are accurate to sub-millisecond level**, as a kind of minimal baseline.
+- to **ensure timescale conversions are always accurate to sub-millisecond level**, as a kind of minimal baseline
+- to execute timescale conversions in a **single method call**

 The design of <a href='https://www.iausofa.org/'>SOFA</a> is different in this regard.
 In SOFA, specific conversions between timescales are implemented, each at the best possible precision.